Cryptomonas: Dimorphism

 Life history-dependent dimorphism was first described in organisms in 1986.
 In Proteomonas, another genus of Cryptophyceae, the two morphs revealed large differences in cell size which apparently led to its discovery and subsequent recognition.
 Cryptomonas has been discovered to be another genus that possesses the characteristic of dimorphism.

 Traditionally, Cryptomonas was considered to be 3 separate genera: Chilomonas, Cryptomonas and Campylomonas.
 Before further molecular analysis, Cryptomonas have been characterized by mainly morphological characters, such as cell size, cell shape, number and color of plastids.
 However, it was still difficult to define Cryptomonas due to insufficient understanding of morphological characters and less-than adequate visibility of living cells using light microscopy alone to observe the cell structures.
 Also, laboratories had lacked the condition to detect the different stages of particular organisms.

 The furrow-gullet system was used as a standard for organization of genera for many years.
-Most other Cryptophyte genera have either furrow or gullet, but Cryptomonas is one of the genera that possess a combination of the two, creating a furrow-gullet complex.
+Most other cryptophyte genera have either furrow or gullet, but Cryptomonas is one of the genera that possess a combination of the two, creating a furrow-gullet complex.
 The furrow-gullet complex is used by the cells to digest food for smaller organisms.
 Also, ejectisomes are found to be surrounding the complex.
 Previously, different textures of furrow plates are used to classify genera.
 For example, a furrow plate (extending posteriorly along one side of the ventral furrow-gullet complex) has been described as “scalariform” in Campylomonas yet “fibrous” in Cryptomonas.
 In addition, in Cryptomonas, the inner periplast component consists of polygonal plates.
 In contrast, in Campylomonas, the inner periplast component is a continuous sheet-like layer.

 However, during later research, more evidence of both molecular phylogeny and morphology has been found to support the claim that the three genera should be considered one single dimorphic genus.
 Characters previously used to distinguish Cryptomonas from Campylomonas were found to occur together in dimorphic strains, such as the type of periplast (polygonal periplast plates versus a continuous periplast sheet), indicating that periplast types relate to different life-history stages of a single taxon.
 To evaluate the taxonomic significance of the type of periplast and other characters previously used to distinguish genera and species, molecular phylogenetic analyses have been used to study two nuclear ribosomal DNA regions (ITS2, partial LSU rDNA) and a nucleomorph ribosomal gene (SSU rDNA).
 The results of the phylogenetic study provide molecular evidence for a life history-dependent dimorphism in the genus Cryptomonas: the genus Campylomonas represents the alternate morph of Cryptomonas.
 Campylomonas and Chilomonas are reduced to synonyms of Cryptomonas.

 Further research

 In addition to plastids containing phycoerythrobilin, campylomorphs, formerly genera Campylomonas and Chilomonas, also contain a colorless plastid that lacks photosynthetic pigment: leucoplast.

 Since the complete loss of photopigments clearly distinguishes the leukoplastidious cryptophytes from Cryptomonas, the incorporation of “Chilomonas” with Cryptomonas has been highly debatable.
-Scientist have not yet found out an explanation of how leucoplasts disappear during later life stage and when they disappear.
+Scientists have not yet found out an explanation of how leucoplasts disappear during later life stage and when they disappear.